 Namibia is blessed with truly spectacular scenery and in a country with such a sparse population, it has a great deal of exciting and unique game.
-The majestic gemsbok, ochre coloured Desert elephant and an abundance of cheetah.
+Favourite sightings include the majestic gemsbok, the ochre coloured Desert elephant and an abundance of cheetah.
 It is hard to believe, but in Namibia cheetah are considered a pest.
-The country is also home to a thriving population of Black rhino and one of the properties that we offer, is a sanctuary where you can track this impressive beast on foot.
+The country is also home to a thriving population of Black rhino and one of the properties that we offer, is a sanctuary where you can track these impressive beasts on foot.

 Etosha National Park is the jewel in the wildlife crown, a large flat salt pan which stretches as far as the eye can see, and a magnet for all types of thirsty game.
 The park is very well managed with fantastic government chalets and accommodation inside the park or it can be visited with daily forays from private lodges outside the gates.
 It would take several days to drive the entire park.
 On the outskirts of the park are several luxury safari lodges, such as Ongava and Onguma where you are able to take night game drives and which have their own watering holes to watch game after dinner.